 It is typically difficult for foreigners to obtain Turks and Caicos Islander Status (commonly referred to as ‘Belongership’), which is the status that grants the right to vote, hold political office, or own many types of businesses.

-Moving personal effects internationally into the Turks and Caicos may appear to be a daunting task, yet in most cases it isn’t as difficult as it may initially appear, especially for those moving from the United States.
+Moving personal effects internationally into the Turks and Caicos may appear to be a daunting task, yet in most cases, it isn’t as difficult as it may initially appear, especially for those moving from the United States.
 It is relatively easy to send full container loads from Miami or Fort Lauderdale to the Turks and Caicos via one of the two ocean freight lines that provide service to the islands, and less than container loads (LCL) can be arranged with many of the shipper and freight forwarders that operate in the islands.

 Another streamlined option is KR Logistics & Services, which is the primary moving and relocation service provider in the Turks and Caicos, and works with global networks of accredited movers.
-They are happy to work both residential and commercial clients, and offer services that range from all-inclusive moving that includes packing and unpacking at both the destination and origin, to simply assistance with ocean freight, custom clearance, and transport within the Turks and Caicos.
+They are happy to work with both residential and commercial clients, and offer services that range from all-inclusive moving that includes packing and unpacking at both the destination and origin, to simply assistance with ocean freight, customs clearance, and transport within the Turks and Caicos.

-Jeeps and other 4x4s were always a top vehicle choice, due to the many unpaved and poor quality roads in the Turks and Caicos, and many persons that moved down to the islands would bring in a car.
+In the past, Jeeps and other 4x4s were always a top vehicle choice, due to the many unpaved and poor quality roads in the Turks and Caicos, and many persons that moved down to the islands would bring in a car.
 Times have changed, however.
 More roads are paved in the islands, and there are several car dealerships, so there’s a broader range of options now.